 ATL03's ancillary_data is designed to bridge the gap between metadata and product parameters.
 It utilizes group-attached attributes that contain constants and variables used during processing that may prove useful for data users.
 Examples of information contained within ancillary data include the ATLAS clock frequency, geolocation parameters, and various data quality measures.
-Of particular importance is the granule epoch time (atlas_sdp_gps_epoch) that is directly attached to the ancillary_data group.
+Of particular importance is the granule epoch time (atlas_sdp_gps_epoch) that is directly attached to the ancillary data group.

 The ATL03 product is NetCDF-4 compliant.
 Through the incorporation of CF metadata and dimension scales, all the ATLAS products should be compatible with NetCDF-based tools.
 NetCDF-compliance testing is limited to verifying that the ncdump utility can read the ATLAS products without incident.
+IDL and Fortran sample product readers will be available from the ICESat-2 website at NSIDC.
+These are the same readers previously used for MABEL but will have periodic updates to use evolving ATLAS data structures (as needed).